MacKinnon, Rantanen score, Avs beat Sharks, 4-3

 Mikko Rantanen scored his 28th of the season and added an assist for Colorado and Devan Dubnyk stopped 22 shots against his former team.

-Alexander Barbanov and Tomas Hertl had a goal and an assist each, Logan Couture also scored and rookie goaltender Josef Korenar had 39 saves for the Sharks.
+Alexander Barabanov and Tomas Hertl had a goal and an assist each, Logan Couture also scored and rookie goaltender Josef Korenar had 40 saves for the Sharks.
 San Jose fell further behind in the chase for the last playoff spot in the West Division.

+“He kept us in the game.
+He was probably our best player for a majority of the night,” Couture said of Korenar said.
+“It could have been a lot more than the four that they got.
+We made it a game at the end but I wish we would have helped him out a little more.”

 The Sharks went more than seven periods and 145 minutes, 32 seconds, without a goal against Colorado but that ended when Barabanov beat Dubnyk with a power-play at 4:25 of the second period to give San Jose a 1-0 lead.